Chapter 37

 THE APPLICATION FOR US

-As it was with the miracles performed in Chorazin and Bethsaida, we may or may not have physically seen works similar to those He performed in Capernaum.
-However, for each and every born again Christian we certainly have seen and experienced similar spiritual works.
+As it was with the miracles performed in Chorazin and Bethsaida, we may or may not have physically seen similar miracles.
+However, we certainly have seen and experienced similar spiritual works.

-First of all, as Jesus taught the people in Capernaum about God's Kingdom and His ways, each and every born again believer in Jesus Christ has,
+First of all, as Jesus taught the people in Capernaum about God's Kingdom and His ways.
+Thus,

-To see this let us consider what Jesus told His disciples that would happen after He returned to the Father in Heaven.
+To see this let us consider what Jesus told His disciples what would happen after He returned to the Father in Heaven.
 To do this let us read from,

 John 16:13-15